LionelDraghi/ArchiCheck/docs/tests/rules_on_components.md

 ##  Component processing in rules unit test / Trying to include a unit in more components

-  P1 package is in X component, wha if I try to add it to another components?
+  P1 package is in X component, what if I try to add it to another components?

 ```
 -- Two simple components :